Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3: ON, the Super Tank can do both.
 			"Ability Enabled"				"0"

+			// Display a message whenever the abilities activate/deactivate.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Ability Message"				"0"

 			// The Super Tank has 1 out of this many chances to trigger the ability.
 			// --
 			// Minimum: 1 (Greatest chance)